About Me

 My Approach

 My style is warm and collaborative, and I approach therapy sessions with empathy, curiosity, and practical support.
-I work to create a space where you feel recognized, understood, and safe enough to explore the experiences that you (Or you and your partner) need help with.
+I work to create a space where you feel recognized, understood, and safe enough to explore the experiences that you need help with.

 Professional Experience